vcameron1/Metapop_ms/manuscript/manuscript.md

 **DG** Mettre emphase surtout sur les éléments qui rendent la grive intéressants : associé aux sommets de montagne, structure naturellement en patch.
 Dépendance au climat et à l'habitat.
 Espèce à statut précaire.

 The model was inspired by the Bicknell's thrush, a threatened bird characteristic of species of interest to decision makers and policy [COSEWIC].
-The Bicknell's thrush is found during its breeeding season on mountaintops dominated by dense fir forests and cool climate [COSEWIC, Cadieux 2019].
+The Bicknell's thrush is know to be associated with perturbed, dense fir forests, mostly at high elevations, resulting in a fragmented and highly restricted distribution in Canada [@cadieux_spatially_2019].
-Unfavorable climatic conditions are predicted to increase at the edges of boreal forest patches with the warming of climate and the lag in boreal species response [BOX, COSEWIC, @vissault_slow_2020].
+Unfavorable climatic conditions are predicted to increase at the edges of mountaintops fir forest patches with the warming of climate and the limited response capacity of boreal tree species [BOX, COSEWIC, @vissault_slow_2020].
-With preferences for habitats and specific climate requirements, the Bicknell's thrush is a good example of a species with a fragmented distribution structure.
-As a result, its breeding range is highly restricted in Canada.
 Climate change could therefore pose a major threat to the persistence of the Bicknell's thrush in Canada.
-In the following sections, we demonstrate the added value of the metapopulation approach to project the Bicknell's thrush distribution in Northestern America.
+In the following sections, we demonstrate the added value of the metapopulation approach to project the Bicknell's thrush distribution in Canada.